feincms/feincms-elephantblog/docs/installation.rst

 Installation
 ============

-You can install elephantblog using ``pip install django-elephantblog``.
+You can install elephantblog using ``pip install feincms-elephantblog``.

 * Add ``elephantblog`` to your ``INSTALLED_APPS`` in your ``settings.py``